armada-alliance/armada-alliance/services/website/content/en/terms/currency.md

 keywords: Cardano, tokens, currency, ada
 ---

-A class of token whose forging is controlled by a particular monetary policy script.
 On the Cardano ledger there is a special currency called Ada which can never be forged and which is controlled separately.